vocdoni/docs/docs/protocol/smart-contracts.md

 ## Entity Resolver

 The Entity Resolver is a standard ENS resolver contract.
 Its purpose is to provide a key/value store of `Text` records following a naming convention.

-Domain name resolution is not used at the time, only Text records.

 For reference about **standard ENS Resolvers**:
 - https://docs.ens.domains/contract-api-reference/publicresolver